Queen’s University Belfast, UK, and IZA, Germany

 PhD in Economics, University of Southampton, 1999

-Job search monitoring and benefit sanctions generally reduce unemployment duration and boost entry to employment in the short termDuncan McVicar, July 2014Unemployment benefits often reduce incentives to search for a job.
-Policymakers have responded to this behaviour by setting minimum job search requirements, by monitoring to check that unemployment benefit recipients are engaged in the appropriate level of job search activity, and by imposing sanctions for infractions.
+Job search monitoring and benefit sanctions generally reduce unemployment duration and boost entry to employment in the short termDuncan McVicar, June 2020Unemployment benefits reduce incentives to search for a job.
+Policymakers have responded to this behavior by setting minimum job search requirements, by monitoring to check that unemployment benefit recipients are engaged in the appropriate level of job search activity, and by imposing sanctions for infractions.
 Empirical studies consistently show that job search monitoring and benefit sanctions reduce unemployment duration and increase job entry in the short term.
-There is some evidence that longer-term effects of benefit sanctions may be negative.MoreLess
+However, there is some evidence that longer-term effects of benefit sanctions may be negative.MoreLess